reed665/mm-music/README.md

 # mm-music

-Simple cli utility to help you sorting out your music
+Simple CLI utility to help you to sort out your music

 ## Usage example